fernandoescolar/Xunit.Assume/README.md

 ## Almost real world case

 In this utopian test case we can find an artifact we want to test called `Target`.
 This artifact has two methods: `CanExecute` and `Execute`.
 In our imaginary system, always I'm going to use `Target` I will call `CanExecute` first.
-And if the return value is `true` them I will call `Execute`:
+And if the return value is `true` then I will call `Execute`:

 ```csharp
 enum States